Is Your Phone Camera Hacked? You Probably Never Considered It

 Is My Webcam Hacked?

 There are several severe threats to webcam security.
-The principal cyber vulnerabilities that are entry points for camera hacking are:
+The principal cyber vulnerabilities that become entry points for camera hacking are:

-- Malware In Emails, Texts, Social Media and Applications – Hackers count on the impulsivity of users.
+- Malware In Phishing Emails, Texts, Social Media and Applications – Cyber thieves count on the impulsivity of users.
 By attaching or embedding malicious code in applications, texts, emails and social media, cyberthieves trick a user into clicking and opening the malware.
-Once it is opened, hackers can gain remote access to the user’s webcam.
+Once the phishing message is opened, hackers can gain remote access to the user’s webcam.

 - WiFi Routers – Unsecured routers are common targets for cyberattacks.
 After breaching your unprotected router, the hacker can break into all your webcams.
+Hackers can hack your camera using the factory default password settings.
 Therefore, changing the factory default password on your router to a unique and more complex one is vital.

 - Video Conferencing Platforms – Video conference applications such as Zoom are potential cyberattack entry points.
 Imagine the potential for the exponential expansion of such attacks.
-Small to mid-sized businesses could unwittingly expose their clients, vendors and employees with whom they’ve had video conferences to webcam hacks.
+Small to mid-sized businesses could unwittingly expose their clients, vendors and employees with whom they have had video conferences to webcam hacks.
+Hackers will sometimes use small companies to gain access to larger, more valuable targets.

 How can you tell if your camera is hacked?
 There are several key signs to look for: